 It took us just 3 hours to cover a long gallery wall in my kitchen: approximately 2 hours to hang the paper, and 1 hour of me driving my husband Dan crazy by re-positioning each wallpaper panel for the best repeat.
 Follow along to see our process!

-- Custom rolls of Smooth Wallpaper ($6/foot) – You can also use peel-and-stick Woven Wallpaper ($8/ft), which has a bit of texture and doesn’t require water activation
+- Custom rolls of Smooth Wallpaper (You can also use Peel and Stick Wallpaper, which doesn’t require water activation)

 - Paint tray with clean water